caue-paiva/educa_gpt_publico/README.md

 For identifing which module to use in a certain context a **simpler NLP model for text classification** was created using the **Spacy NLP** library

+# Results and user feedback:

+### According to [feedback](https://docs.google.com/spreadsheets/d/1UaDeCpGzO5sNSsrges_OVAHg9-5cmw7FES6-4ZroLtc/edit?usp=sharing), **over 60% of users said our solution has better and more accurate answers than chatGPT**

 # Using the project

 A currently  functional (but without the user performance tracker) version of the application is available at this [link](https://intellectia.vercel.app/) the back-end of this web application is run with the **Heroku PaaS service**, using **containers and web-workers** for deployment of the Python code.